 Some 50km (31mi) north of the capital Amman, Jerash is home to the ruins of the ancient Roman city of Gerasa.
 Surrounded by green mountains and valleys, these ruins are some of the best-preserved of the ten Roman cities in the region and are a testimony to the fine and great scale of Roman urban planning.
 Among the top attractions are the monumental Hadrian’s Arch (built to celebrate a visit by the emperor himself), two amphitheatres, the Temple of Artemis and the vast oval forum, almost completely encircled by high standing columns.

-A collection of Byzantine and Omayyad-era mosaics have lent this small, culturally diverse market town its claim-to-fame and the moniker of City of Maps.
-Of particular importance is the Madaba Map, a 16mX5m floor mosaic housed in the Orthodox Basilica of St. George depicting the oldest surviving map of the Holy Land with Jerusalem at its center.
-The major attractions are best explored on foot, easily accessible to visitors with the opening of an Archaeological Park.
+A collection of Byzantine and Umayyad-era mosaics have lent this small, culturally diverse market town its claim to fame and the moniker of City of Maps.
+Of particular importance is the Madaba Map, a 16m x 5m floor mosaic housed in the Orthodox Basilica of St George.
+It depicts the oldest surviving map of the Holy Land, with Jerusalem at its centre.
+The major attractions are best explored on foot and easily accessible to visitors, thanks to the opening of the Archaeological Park.

 The Dead Sea

 The Dead Sea is an attraction in itself.
 Driving down an arid landscape to the lowest point on the earth’s surface, reaching the salt-crusted coast and then slowly making your way to the Sea’s highly buoyant waters, is an experience unlike any other.
 Straying some kilometres further takes you to several worthy attractions, including the historic Mount Nebo, from which to enjoy panoramic views, and the excavated remains of Bethany Beyond the Jordan on the Jordan River believed to be Christ’s baptism site mentioned in the New Testament.